-Currently British citizens, citizens of the European Economic Area (EEA) and Swiss nationals can work in the UK without needing a work permit.
-The situation for at least three EEA countries is different and for those nationals, special permission is required to work in the UK.
+Currently only British citizens, citizens of the European Economic Area (EEA) and Swiss nationals can work in the UK without needing a visa.
+As the UK leaves the EU, there will be changes at the end of 2020 as the transition period ends.

-Even though those in the groups mentioned above don’t need work permits, it’s your responsibility to check that the person you are about to employ is eligible to work in the UK. you can’t make an assumption.
+Whilst we make a blanket statement above of who can work in the UK today, it’s the manager’s responsibility to check that the person they are about to employ is eligible to work in the UK.
+There are several special cases.
 And ignorance is no defence.

 This article will now go on to discuss employing foreign workers in the UK.
 If you are seeking information on how to employ foreign workers abroad (rather than in the UK), follow this link to our associated paper.